 Property tax, also known as ad valorem tax, is an annual tax paid by property owners to local governments.
-Many local government entities are authorized to levy property taxes, including counties, school districts, and cities (for restricted purposes).
+Many local government entities are authorized to levy property taxes, including counties, school districts, cities (for restricted purposes), and special districts.

-Property tax collections in Oklahoma totaled $3.0 billion in 2018 and are the single largest source of local government revenue, accounting for roughly one in three dollars of local tax revenue.
-Oklahoma’s per person property taxes are among the lowest in the nation and less than half the national average.
+Property tax collections in Oklahoma totaled $3.3 billion in 2019 and are the single largest source of local government revenue, accounting for roughly one in three dollars of local revenue.
+Oklahoma’s per person property taxes are among the very lowest in the nation and less than half the national average.

 Property taxes are based on a property’s value, its assessment ratio, and the millage levy.